acse-hy23/acse-hy23.github.io/README.md

 ## **Research Interests**

-I am taking a full-stack development role in customer engagement currently.
-I am familiar with Vue.js, Node.js, JavaScript, and Python development, and have practical experience with SAP BTP and UI5.
+Aspiring software engineer and developer with 2+ years of experience building and deploying applications on the cloud.
+Skilled in JavaScript, React, Python, and DevOps.
+Seeking a software engineer role to utilize technical expertise in cloud computing, microservices and agile development.

 Current interests:

-- Cloud Computing: SAP BTP, Cloud Foundry, Microsoft Azure, Google Cloud Platform
+- AI & LLM: Machine Learning, Pytorch, LangChain
-- Cloud-Native: DevOps (Docker, Jenkins, K8s) and open-source projects like Grafana, Prometheus, etc.
+- Cloud Native: DevOps (Docker, Jenkins, K8s) and Microsoft Azure, Google Cloud Platform.

 ## **Education**